-Sexual Harassment (SH) relates to "Unwelcome sexual advances, requests for sexual favors, and other unwanted verbal or physical conduct of a sexual nature.
+Sexual Harassment (SH): relates to "Unwelcome sexual advances, requests for sexual favors, and other unwanted verbal or physical conduct of a sexual nature.
 SH differs from SEA in that it occurs between personnel/staff working on the project, and not between staff and project beneficiaries or communities.
 The distinction between SEA and SH is important so that agency policies and staff training can include specific instructions on the procedures to report each.
 Both women and men can experience SH."

-Violence against Women (VAW) Article 1 of the 1993 UN Declaration on the Elimination of Violence against Women defines violence against women as any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.
-Article 2 of the Convention further states that violence against women shall be understood to encompass, but not be limited to, the following: (a) physical, sexual and psychological violence occurring in the family, including battering, sexual abuse of female children in the household, dowry-related violence, marital rape, female genital mutilation and other traditional practices harmful to women, non-spousal violence and violence related to exploitation; (b) physical, sexual and psychological violence occurring within the general community, including rape, sexual abuse, sexual harassment and intimidation at work, in educational institutions and elsewhere, trafficking in women and forced sex work; (c) physical, sexual and psychological violence against women and girls is also used.
+Violence against Women (VAW): Article 1 of the 1993 UN Declaration on the Elimination of Violence against Women defines violence against women as any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.
+Article 2 of the Convention further states that violence against women shall be understood to encompass, but not be limited to, the following: (a) physical, sexual and psychological violence occurring in the family, including battering, sexual abuse of female children in the household, dowry-related violence, marital rape, female genital mutilation and other traditional practices harmful to women, non-spousal violence and violence related to exploitation; (b) physical, sexual and psychological violence and violence related to exploitation; (c) physical, sexual and psychological violence perpetrated or condoned by the State, wherever it occurs.
+The term violence against women and girls is also used.